Library and Information Science (Graduate Certificate)

 - Compose a personal statement and upload it to your application.

 - Upload a current resume or curriculum vitae with your application.

 - Request official transcripts from each university you have attended and have them sent directly to Graduate Admissions, Wayne State University, Detroit, MI, 48202.

 Students who successfully complete the Graduate Certificate in Library and Information Science at the Wayne State University School of Information Sciences will be able to:

 - Demonstrate competence in a specialized area of librarianship or information studies.

 - Demonstrate up-to-date knowledge in the rapidly-changing field of librarianship and information studies: chiefly the organization, storage, retrieval, and dissemination of the human record.

 - Use problem-solving and decision-making skills to plan, implement, and evaluate specialized library or information services.

 - Develop a specialized competence responsive to the changing economic, technological, or social climate.

 The 15-credit GCLIS program includes 15 hours of coursework.
-For students completing the certificate only, LIS 6080—Information Technology or equivalent knowledge and skills are required as a pre-requisite.
+For students completing the certificate only, INF 6080 —Information Technology or equivalent knowledge and skills are required as a pre-requisite.
 Students must maintain a 3.0 average and meet all School requirements for ongoing enrollment including a completed Plan of Work.